airpair/refund-policy/post.md

 2. Requirements change or become no longer relevant
 3. CUSTOMER it at fault for delaying full completion of EXCHANGE within 8 weeks

+### 4.3 Inhibiting delivery

+If a CUSTOMER inhibits an EXPERT from being able to deliver service, the EXPERT is entitile to full payment and refunds are not available.

+In the case of live pairing, if a CUSTOMERs setup or bandwidth inhibits communications, or they are more than 15 minutes late, the EXPERT is entitled the EXCHANGE is considering complete.

 <!--
 6. Unconsumed purchases